Canon 700D vs 70D

 It is notable that the 70D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 700D does not offer wifi capability.
+In contrast, the 700D does not provide wifi capability.

 Both the 700D and the 70D have been discontinued, but can regularly be found used on eBay.
 The 700D was replaced by the Canon 750D, while the 70D was followed by the Canon 80D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.